ibm-cloud-docs/activity-tracker/upgrade.md

     By default, the `default` resource group is set.

-4. [Optional] Get the current service plan ID.
+4. Get the current service plan ID.

     To get the current service plan of an instance, you can run the following command and check the value of the **resource_plan_id** field: